Specialties

 - Recall normal platelet structure and function (CR3)

-- List the common causes of thrombocytopenia (low platelet count) (CR3)
+- Learn the common causes of thrombocytopenia (low platelet count) (CR3)

 - Describe the symptoms and signs of a patient with thrombocytopenia (CR3)

-- Outline the investigation and management of a patient with autoimmune thrombocytopenic purpura (CR3)
+- Outline the investigation and management of immune thrombocytopenia (CR3)

-- Give a differential diagnosis for thrombocytosis (raised platelet count) (CR3)
+- Learn the differential diagnoses for thrombocytosis (raised platelet count) (CR3)

 - Give examples of drugs that inhibit platelet function and explain when these are used (CR3)